eslam-nasser/eslam-nasser.github.io/README.md

 ## Maintainers

-This project was build as a graduation project in Plant Protection Department, Agriculture College, Fayoum University, Egypt.
+This project was built as a graduation project in Plant Protection Department, Agriculture College, Fayoum University, Egypt.

 Developer: